A Natural Looking and Effective Solution to Missing Teeth

 Quick & Easy Partial Dentures made on site at Carson & Carson, DDS

-The manufacture of Partial or Full Dentures is all done in house with the help of our own lab technician.
+The manufacturing of a set of Partial or Full Dentures is all done at our in-house laboratory with the help of our experienced lab technician.
 With state of the art technology and techniques, our goal is to always make sure your visits to our dental office are an educational, pain free, and comforting experience.
-If you’re looking for a trustworthy and affordable dental office, then give us a call today at our Oxnard location: (805) 983-0717.
+If you’re looking for a trustworthy and affordable dental office, then give us a call today at our Oxnard location – (805) 983-0717

 Tips on what to expect with new Partial Dentures